 ls | head -n 3

-That line of code says list the contents of the current directory, pipe it to the head command to only output the first three lines of the input.
+That line of code says to list the contents of the current directory and pipe it to the head command only to output the first three lines of the input.
 Similarly:

 cat my-file.csv | sort > my-sorted-file.csv

-That line of code says read the contents of the my-file.csv and pipe it to the sort command to the sort the lines of that file alphabetically.
+That line of code says to read the contents of the my-file.csv and pipe it to the sort command to sort the lines of that file alphabetically.
 The angle bracket (>) at the end of the line means, “put the output of these commands into a file named “my-sorted-file.csv.”
-It’s all pretty simple, and it will make more sense as we build that scripts above.
+It’s all pretty simple, and it will make more sense as we build the scripts above.

 cURL and gunzip to GET and unzip Sitemap Files

-Most of what the two scripts do is text processing and filtering but the first step is getting the sitemap files.
-You’ve probably come across curl if you’ve ever read through REST API documentation.
-It is a short command with a lot of options but, in our case, we can keep it simple and just use curl as is.
-To ease into the curl command, let’s use it to find the location of website’s sitemap.
+The two scripts do most of the text processing and filtering, but the first step is getting the sitemap files.
+If you’ve ever read through REST API documentation, you’ve probably encountered curl.
+It is a short command with a lot of options, but in our case, we can keep it simple and just use curl as is.
+To ease into the curl command, let’s use it to find the location of the website’s sitemap.

 Most sites list the uRL of their sitemap in their robots.txt file.
 Making a HTTP GET request to a site’s robots.txt file is simple: